WallStreetMojo

 Call Option Examples

-Let us understand examples of the call option.
+Let us understand call option with example.

-Call Option Example #1
+Example #1

 Alex, a full-time trader, lives in Chicago and is bullish on the S&P 500 index, which is currently trading at 2973.01 levels on 2nd July 2019.
-He believes that the S&P 500 index will surpass the levels of 3000 by the end of July 2019 and decided to purchase a call option with a strike price of 3000.
+He believes that the S&P 500 index will surpass the levels of 3000 by the end of July 2019 and decided to purchase a call option with strike price of 3000.
 Details of the same are mentioned below:

 • Current Price: 2973.01